-What are the B1 visa application requirements?
+What are the B1 visa requirements for visitors to the USA?

 The B1 visa is for non-US nationals who are not eligible for travel under the Visa Waiver Program (VWP), who wish to travel to the USA on a short-term basis for business-related activities.